WestDRI/wgpages/content/chapel-gpu.md

 1. **Chapel with GPU support compiled for NVIDIA cards**.
 We have 1 virtual GPU on the training cluster to share among all participants and the instructor, so we won't be able to use it all at the same time.
-The idea is to try your final production code on this GPU allocating it only for a couple of minutes at a time:
+The idea is to try your final production code on this GPU allocating it only for a couple of minutes at a time per user:

 ```sh
 #!/bin/bash